sabbaghm/sonicboom-attacks/README.md

 To build you need to run `make`

 # Running the Tests
-This builds linux binaries that run on the SonicBOOM machine specified above.
+Running `make` builds linux binaries that run on the SonicBOOM machine.
 Binaries are located in the `bin` folder and the assembly programs are located in the `dump` folder.

 # Citation
 If you use SonicBOOM attacks in your published work, please cite it as: